betaflight/betaflight.com/docs/development/API/Dshot.md

 # DShot

-DShot - Digital shot, is a very popular protocol for flight controller (FC) to electronic speed controller (ESC) communication.
+DShot - **D**igital **Shot** - is a very popular protocol for flight controller (FC) to electronic speed controller (ESC) communication.
 In the quadcopter hobby it is nowadays pretty much the standard.
 The protocol is used to send the target throttle value from the FC to the ESC, which in turn interprets it and drives the motor(s) accordingly.

-This is a compilation of DShot and bidirectional DShot implementation details created by one of the authors of the BlueJay ESC firmware.
+This is a compilation of DShot and bidirectional DShot implementation details created by one of the authors of the Bluejay ESC firmware.
 The original article and further sources are linked at the bottom of this page.

 ## History

 Before DShot, analog protocols were used for FC-ESC communication.
-The most common was PWM, although there are others like Oneshot and Multishot.
+The most common being PWM, although there are others like OneShot and MultiShot.

 A digital protocol has a couple of huge benefits in comparison to the analog protocols:

 - **Error checking**: a checksum allows the ESC to confirm that the data is truly what has been sent by the flight controller and there was no interference (at least to a certain degree)
-- **Higher resolution**: in case of DSHOT 2000 steps of throttle resolution
+- **Higher resolution**: in case of DShot, 2000 steps of throttle resolution
 - **No oscillator drift** and thus no need for calibration
-- **Two way communication on one wire**
+- **Two-way communication on one wire**

 But, everything has two sides, and so do digital protocols.
 The downsides are, that the digital protocols are not the fastest since they carry an overhead like - in the case of DShot - the CRC, which adds reliability but also increases the duration of a frame and thus data needed to be transmitted.
 Also frames are always of a fixed length, no matter if you are going full throttle or no throttle - whereas the length of a pulse is shorter with analog when the throttle value is smaller.

-> Multishot has a maximum frame duration of 25µs at full throttle and is still more than twice as fast as DShot 300 with a constant frame duration of 53.28µs.
+> MultiShot has a maximum frame duration of 25µs at full throttle and is still more than twice as fast as DShot 300 with a constant frame duration of 53.28µs.

 ## Supported Hardware